 Ghaal is just like that – a kind of missile to destroy enemies, except, that its existence is controversial.
 Wise people consider it one of the deadliest weapons black magic ever devised.

 The black magic practitioner uses an earthen pitcher with a lit earthen lamp in it.
 And it is said that the best time to perform the Ghal black magic is on the night of Diwali.
-You may call these flying lights ‘flying-handi’ or a ‘flying-matka.’
-It is programmed to kill the enemy.
+You may call these flying lights ‘flying-matka’, ‘flying-handi’, or ‘flying-diya.’
+Names does not matter.
+What matters is that it is programmed to kill the enemy.

-Many people have claimed seeing it flying at night-mostly on a no-moon night.
+Many people have claimed seeing these flying lights used in black magic at night – mostly on a no-moon night.
 It lands at the home of the target and calls its name thrice – uses a familiar voice to trick the victim.

 People say that Ghaal can imitate anyone’s voice – a family member, a relative, friend or a neighbour.